 Fee Earners (lawyers and candidate attorneys) capture fees and disbursements against Matters as unbilled (WIP) transactions.
 A non-fee earner (paralegal or secretary), given access to a matter, can also capture fees on behalf of a fee earner.
 Periodically, unbilled fees can be invoiced: typically on conclusion of a Matter, or at a milestone event for long-running matters.
 A Fee earner may produce a proforma invoice prior to invoicing, either to check the details or to provide to the client before invoicing (invoicing updates the accounts and consequently has VAT and tax consequences, whereas a proforma invoice does not).

 Invoices can be generated by a fee earner individually or in bulk (selectively), and/or by the accounts department.
+A user setting determines whether or not a user can produce an invoice.

-Legal accounting basics with LawPracticeZA¶
+Legal accounting basics with LawPracticeZA

 An increasing number of law firms, in addition to managing matter and billing clients, are using LawPracticeZA to manage their business and trust accounts.
 This makes sense as LawPracticeZA has been specifically designed for law firms and is fully integrated, reducing duplication and transcription, saving time and reducing errors.